CBlaylock/cse360Project/README.md

-This Java example is provided by Essence of Zen https://essenceofzen.org
+This is our CSE 360 Project